zhill/enterprise-docs/content/docs/engine/engine_installation/helm/_index.md

 Update Complete. ⎈ Happy Helming!⎈
 ```

 By default, the Anchore Engine chart will deploy a single pod for each Anchore Engine service along with a PostgreSQL database container.
-This behavior can be overridden if you have an existing PostgreSQL service available, see the [README](https://github.com/helm/charts/blob/master/stable/anchore-engine/README.md) for more details.
+This behavior can be overridden if you have an existing PostgreSQL service available, see the [README](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine/README.md) for more details.

 In this example we will deploy the database, and a single pod of every Open Source Anchore Engine service.
-Please refer to the [README](https://github.com/helm/charts/blob/master/stable/anchore-engine/README.md) for more sophisticated deployments including scaling options.
+Please refer to the [README](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine/README.md) for more sophisticated deployments including scaling options.

-The installation can be completed with a single command:
+The installation can be completed with the following commands:

 ```
+$ helm repo add anchore https://charts.anchore.io
-$ helm install anchore-demo stable/anchore-engine
+$ helm install anchore-demo anchore/anchore-engine
 ```

 The Helm installation should complete in a matter of seconds after which time it will output details of the deployed resources showing the secrets, configMaps, volumes, services, deployments and pods that have been created.